HumeraManjra/RegressionSuite/README.md

-This Repository Contains Regression Test cases / Selenium Test scripts to test the Functionality of Web based Application
+This Repository Contains Regression Test cases / Selenium Test scripts to test the Functionalities of Web based Application